NLR-DevTeam/PayloadLib/README.md

 ## Building

-Thanks to paper-userdev, building this plugin will cost a lot of RAM.
+Thanks to paperweight-userdev, building this plugin will cost a lot of RAM.
 You need about `8 GiB` of free RAM to complete the whole compiling process.

 To build, run: